 - Do not put needles in a container that will be recycled or returned to a store.

 - Do not let the container get too full.
 When the container is almost full, tape down the cover or lid, and put it into a bag.
 Check with your fire station or health department to see where local sharps containers can be taken for disposal.
 The last option is to wrap the container in duct tape and dispose in the trash.
+Call your trash removal company if you have any questions.

 CAUTION: Syringes and needles should be used only once.